Wind4Greg/StarterAssignment/README.md

 ### (b)

 Many times you'll be asked to suppy a screen shot of your work.
 You'll use a screen capture program and save in a `png` or similar format in a subdirectory of your repository. *Markdown* makes it easy to include images.
+Caution: Windows isn't picky about the "cases" of file names and file extensions, however other operating systems such as Linux are, and hence most remote repositories such as GitHub are.
+Make sure to be consistent with your file names and references in Markdown.

 Here is an example screen shot showing a browser window and developer tools: